AI-ML-Classifiers

 This project is licensed under the MIT License - see the LICENSE file for details.

-Live Info Website
+Live Information Website

 It is a simple website that provides information about the classifiers in this repository.